-Participants in CCQM-K146.1 demonstrated their ability to identify and quantify low-polarity analytes (pKow < -2) with molecular mass range from 100 to 500 g/mol at mass fraction levels of 0.1 to 1000 μ g/kg in a high fat, low protein, low carbohydrate food matrix.
+Participants in CCQM-K146.1 demonstrated their ability to identify and quantify low-polarity analytes (pKow < -2) with molecular mass range from 100 to 500 g/mol at mass fraction levels of 0.1 to 1000 μg/kg in a high fat, low protein, low carbohydrate food matrix.
 NMISA demonstrated their capabilities for this analysis, whereas EXHM, UME and Institute of Oliveculture were all deviated from the KCRV.
-With the increased uncertainty reported by EXHM after the results were known their result did then have a DoE value that crossed zero.
+With the uncertainty revised by EXHM after the technical discussion in OAWG meeting, their result then have a DoE value that crossed zero.